acidhelm/challonge_mgr/README.md

 # Challonge Mgr

-Challonge Mgr is a Rails 5 app that uses the Challonge API to update your tournament's bracket.
+Challonge Mgr is a Rails app that uses the Challonge API to update your Killer Queen tournament's bracket.
 While you can update your bracket on Challonge directly, the UI can be a bit fiddly, some controls are small, and common tasks take several clicks.
 My experience has been that unless there is a person dedicated to maintaining the bracket, the bracket tends to be forgotten about, which creates a worse viewing experience for folks who want to follow the progress of the tournament.

-My goal with Challonge Mgr is to make it super easy to update your bracket.
-The actions that you need to do -- start a match, update the score, and end a match -- can all be done with one click.
-Challonge Mgr also shows other info, like the order of upcoming matches, that can be useful for your commentators.
+Challonge Mgr makes it super-easy to update your bracket.
+The actions that you need to do&nbsp;&mdash; start a match, update the score, and end a match&nbsp;&mdash; can all be done with one click.
+Challonge Mgr also shows other info, like the list of upcoming matches, which is useful for your commentators.

 Challonge Mgr can also send notifications to a Slack channel.
 That lets viewers see the results of matches, even if they're not watching the stream.
 Players